 While snacking to stay awake and/or past time is not a great idea for every day life, I think it’s pretty justifiable (if not necessary) for a proper road trip.

-Flat tires, stalled engines, crazy storms and other unexpected things happen.
+Flat tires, stalled engines, crazy storms and other unexpected things happen on a road trip.

 Take your time